Slamy/Wiki_MiSTer/Main-Joystick-Mapping.md

 <sup>1 - Mapping of MiSTer gamepad into cores has two "flavors" of operation, chosen by INI file.
 More below.</sup>

+## Preconfigured MiSTer mappings

+Community-created controller mappings can be found [in this repository](https://github.com/misteraddons/Mister-Input-Maps).
+Alternatively you can define your own mappings following the steps below.

 ## MiSTer Gamepad

 The first step is to teach MiSTer to recognize your physical controller.